3 minute read

 Deans have been taking up media opportunities in order to stand out and promote their brand, which they are an important extension of.
 By doing this they are able to share messages about their school in a much more personal way than an email would be.
 In this uncertain climate, people don’t want a generic email that will be sent to everyone’s inbox, they want to see and hear what their Dean has to say and what their next steps in dealing with this pandemic are.

-As our Associate Director, Stephanie Mullins, says in her EFMD blog; “the words of a Dean carry significance,” this is because they are the institution’s figurehead, therefore their words carry weight.
+As our COO, Stephanie Mullins, says in her EFMD blog; “the words of a Dean carry significance,” this is because they are the institution’s figurehead, therefore their words carry weight.
 Stephanie reiterates the point that establishing a credible presence in the media is key to fostering positive relationships with stakeholders and adds that, “many Deans are well prepared for this [media] and are adept at public speaking, media appearance, and civic functions.”

 As well as using the media to reach out to external stakeholders, Deans will have also used this as a chance to inform prospective students, who are planning to study this coming academic year, about what the university will be doing to ensure they have as “normal” of a university experience as possible.